EnterpriseTrainingCenter/WindowsServer/Instructions/Labs/Manage-domain-users-groups-and-computers.md

 Perform this task on CL2.

 1. Open **Windows Terminal (Admin)**.
-1. Join the computer to the domain **smart.etc**.
+1. Join the computer to the domain **ad.adatum.com**.

     ````powershell
-    Add-Computer -DomainName smart.etc -Restart
+    Add-Computer -DomainName ad.adatum.com -Restart
     ````

-1. Enter the credentials of smart\Administrator.
+1. Enter the credentials of ad\Administrator.

 ### Task 5: Reset the computer account